 The Watch List is used to identify and monitor potential projects that are not yet fully defined either in scope or in cost.
-Those projects may not yet meet one or more established criteria, such as customer thresholds or traffic counts.
+Those projects may not yet meet one or more established criteria, such as customer thresholds or traffic counts, or that require funding beyond the amount that can be made available.
 Use of the Watch List helps ensure these projects remain visible while keeping planning efforts focused on the current program.
-If needed, each Watch List follows its respective portion of the CIP in the spreadsheet.